Square Root Of 160 Simplified

 Understanding the Result: 4√10

 The simplified form, 4√10, means that 4 multiplied by the square root of 10 will equal 160.
-This is a more concise and mathematically elegant representation than the original √160.
-It's important to note that this is not an approximation; it is an exact equivalent.
+This is a more concise and mathematically elegant representation than the original √160. make sure to note that this is not an approximation; it is an exact equivalent.

 Alternative Methods for Simplifying Square Roots